faustomilletari/TOMAAT/README.md

 * 'SID': an unique identifier for a server which allows specific services to be included in workflows
 * 'creation_time': the time of last service announcement to the announcement service
 * 'api_key': empty string

+### Requesting the input interface details
+The input interface description can be obtained by a **GET** request to the `interface_url` hosted by the prediction server.
+The response to the GET request is a list of dictionaries containing an arbitrary combination of standardized data elements which follow the conventions described above in the "Service input interface" section.

+### Requesting a prediction
+A **POST** request to a service is used to trigger prediction.
+The POST requests needs to contain all the fields required by the service, as specified in the input interface (see above "Service input interface").
+Each service requires different arguments and data to be supplied by the client.
+The type and field (in the POST request) of these arguments is specified in the interface description.
+The POST request needs to be done using the `prediction_url` of the service.

 ## Mechanics